whitneyburton/portfolios/students/1602/sal-espinosa/portfolio.md

 *Feedback to Matt Pindell*
 Matt and I were paired for the Hyde project described above.

 I'm a better programmer for working with Matt P. Let's talk about why:
 * First and format his red/green/refactor cycle is super strong.
 Especially the refactor portion.
 I learned that refactoring isn't the kind of thing that you do "at the end," but instead a constant part of the process.
 * He has a commitment to writing clean, beautiful code.
 He'll apologize for being a stickler about making '=' line up, but the code is easier to read because of it.
 * He's great at breaking problems down into parts that make sense, and does a really great job of naming methods, variables, etc., which again leads to readable code and helps make it easier to go back and read code when refactoring/revising.
 * His work ethic is strong, and he's dedicated to putting in the work to get things done.
 * The one thing I could think of that might benefit Matt in the future would be to not hesitate to check the internet for code samples when it seems like there might be an easy way to do something.
 It sounds like a weird thing, and there's definitely a balance to be had (I don't think anyone wants to go to the internet for everything), but I think I was more willing to fire up a google session to find some tips on how to do something.

 ### Being a Community Member
+*Feedback from Jeff Ruane*
+I worked with Jeff early on to check in on one of our projects, and then later brought a Pattern Generator assignment that we had been working on in class to discuss with him.
+* I've really enjoyed the couple of times that we've worked together this module.
+You're super easy to work with and talk things out with, you always have really interesting questions, and cool approaches.
+Pairing with you on Pattern Generator a couple weeks ago was super fun, it was great to be able to bounce ideas off of each other, try different approaches, and compare our results.
+Overall, I had a great experience working with you, and I think you're well on your way to being a really good developer, and I can't wait to see what you're doing in modules 3 and 4, I'll be expecting some pretty awesome projects.

 *Feedback from Kris Foss*
 * Sal is great to pair with, he really takes time to explain why he's doing certain things so I can understand.
 I felt like I learned more about Ruby from the pairing.
 He's patient, smart, and kind.
 I don't know what to suggest to do in the future and what is standing between him and his potential.
 He seems like he's getting to great heights all by himself.
 I really enjoyed working with Sal.